 But to be honest, when I eventually went I regretted I didn’t do it earlier.
-Together with Mark we felt absolutely safe, comfortable and secure.
-And we had such an amazing time in Ukraine (and still do when revisiting my family from time to time.)
-In fact, now we are seriously looking into a few apartments in Lviv and thinking to go and live there during some time.
+Together with Mark, we felt absolutely safe, comfortable, and secure.
+And we had such an amazing time in Ukraine (and still do when spending a few months a year.)
+In fact, now we are seriously looking into purchasing a home in Lviv and thinking to move to this beautiful city.

 As with any other country, you have to know where it is safe to go and where it is not.
 Obviously, anywhere near the war zone is not safe.